 I think many of us lay in bed broken-hearted before we fall asleep because we have fallen short to temptation…again.
 Before you run off to the comment section, I’m fully aware of the fact that we are saved by grace.
 I also know that our works are a demonstration of our faith and love for Jesus.
 I’ll save that debate for another article.
 That’s not quite the topic I want to discuss today.

 There are no two ways about it.
 Temptation sucks.

 Yes, it produces endurance and leads to an increase in intimacy within our relationship with Jesus once we’ve learned to fight it.
-But, that’s a lesson that’s rarely learned overnight.
-We reach a point in our faith when it hurts to realize we are giving in to the same issue over and over again.
+But that’s a lesson that’s rarely learned overnight.
+We reach a point in our faith when it hurts to realize we are giving in to the same issue repeatedly.
 While Jesus still loves us anyway, there’s a certain level of distance created every time we allow a specific sin to control us.

-I’m almost too afraid to put it in print, but I’ve experienced a ton of growth in the last couple of years when it comes to resisting temptation.
+I’m almost too afraid to put it in print, but I’ve experienced a ton of growth in the last couple of years regarding resisting temptation.
 This is nothing I have done.
 It’s all been the Holy Spirit working in and through me.
-I know this because I tried to just “not do it” for years.
-I don’t think there’s anything worse than waking up every day with a specific goal and failing miserably.
-Within a few hours.
+I know this because I tried to “not do it” for years.
+I don’t think there’s anything worse than waking up every day with a specific goal and failing miserably within a few hours.

 I’ve spent a lot of time these past few days thinking about temptation.

 Not because I have been fighting it.
 My wife and daughter went to visit family for Christmas, and I’ve had some free time on my hands.
 It has led to me going through a couple of Bibles I’ve had the last few years and has brought back a ton of memories.
 Some good.
 Plenty of bad.